DIncalciLab/LFV-benchmark/README.md

   --o              output folder

-### Perform the benchmark on 2 tumor/normal pair with a coverage of 100X, given in input to the pipeline:
+### Perform the benchmark on 2 existant tumor/normal pair with a coverage of 100X and with random SNVs inserted:

    ```console
    nextflow run DIncalciLab/LFV-benchmark --outdir <OUTDIR> --fasta <FASTA> --picardjar <PICARDJAR> --input_normal <NORMALBAM> --input_tumor <TUMORBAM> --skip_normal_generation --skip_tumor_generation --high-sensitivity
    ```
    and give to `--input_normal` and `--input_tumor` the path of the folder with the test BAM files, normal and tumor respectively (can be found in the `test_files` folder of this repo).

    Then calculate the performance as described previously.
-The VCF files generated from BAMSURGEON with the inserted variants can be found in `test_files/spiked_vcf`
+The VCF files generated from BAMSURGEON with the inserted SNVs can be found in `test_files/spiked_vcf/SNV/100X`

 ### Perform the benchmark on a single tumor sample with a coverage of 30.000X with spiked SNVs/INDELs from BAMSURGEON
    ```console